Ozark Critters & Creatures

 Fox Squirrels.
 These cute little critters are all over North America with different varieties in different regions and they're certainly no stranger to the Ozarks.
 You'll also see their cousins, the gray squirrel.

 Deer.
-In particular, the white-tailed, are in abundance throughout the Ozark Plateau and managed as their numbers can become quite large.
+In particular, the white-tailed, are in abundance throughout the Ozark Plateau, and managed (via seasonal hunting), as their numbers can become quite large.

 Rabbits.
 Many varieties of rabbits propagate quite nicely throughout the region, while others struggle.
 One such species, the Cottontail, is plentiful in the Ozarks, but are low in number elsewhere within North America.